-Geometrisches Gebilde und geometrisches Objekt sind also dasselbe, von verschiedenen Gesichtspunkte aus betrachtet.
-(Schouten and van Dantzig 1935, p.
-46)
+Geometrisches Gebilde und geometrisches Objekt sind also dasselbe, von verschiedenen Gesichtspunkte aus betrachtet.1 (Schouten and van Dantzig 1935, 46)

-Philosophy of physics has recently seen a renewed interest the theory of geometric objects-a programme developed originally by geometers such as Schouten, Veblen, and others in the 1920s and early 1930s, and brought to full maturity by Nijenhuis (1952).
-For example, the geometric vs. non-geometric objects distinction has been discussed by Dürr (2021), Jacobs and Read (2024), Pitts (2010, 2012, 2022), and Read (2022) in connection with issues relating to the definition of spinor fields and gravitational stress-energy in general relativity.
-And Dewar (2020) and March and Weatherall (2024) discuss the modern cousin of the geometric objects programme-natural bundles-as an explication of "general covariance".
+Philosophy of physics has recently seen a renewed interest in the theory of geometric objects-a programme developed originally by geometers such as Schouten, Veblen, and others in the 1920s and early 1930s, and brought to full maturity by Nijenhuis (1952).
+The geometric objects programme was, to my knowledge, first introduced into textbook general relativity in the 1960s by Trautman (1965) and Anderson (1967), and originally made its way into the philosophy of physics literature in connection with the Anderson-Friedman absolute objects programme (Anderson 1967; Friedman 1983), which aimed to determine a sense in which general relativity was substantively generally covariant (and other theories were not).
+Whilst the absolute objects programme lost much of its interest with the Geroch-Giulini volume element and Geroch-Jones dust counterexamples (see e.g. Pitts (2006)), interest in the theory of geometric objects has continued, and the geometric vs. non-geometric objects distinction has recently been discussed by e.g. Pitts (2010, 2012, 2022), Read (2022), Jacobs and Read (2024), and Dürr (2021) in connection with issues relating to the definition of spinor fields and gravitational stress-energy in general relativity, whilst Dewar (2020) and March and Weatherall (2025) discuss the modern cousin of the geometric objects programme-natural bundles-as an explication of 'general covariance'.

-\Faculty of Philosophy, University of Oxford. eleanor.march@philosophy.ox.ac.uk
+$^{{\}rm Faculty\ of\ Philosophy,\ University\ of\ Oxford.\ eleanor.march@philosophy.ox.ac.uk}$

-&lt;sup>1 "Geometric figure and geometric object are therefore the same thing, considered from different perspectives."
+^{1. &}quot;Geometric figure and geometric object are therefore the same thing, considered from different perspectives."
 (All translations are my own unless otherwise stated.)